Opentrons/opentrons/api/docs/v2/new_complex_commands.rst

 Parameters
 ----------

-Parameters for our complex liquid handling listed in order of operation.
+Parameters for the complex liquid handling are listed here in order of operation.
 Check out the :ref:`complex_params` section for examples on how to use these parameters.

 +--------------------------------+------------------------------------------------------+----------------------------+------------------------------------+------------------------------------+
 |          Parameter(s)          |                     Options                          |     Transfer Defaults      |        Distribute Defaults         |       Consolidate Defaults         |